Pan African Clinical Trials Registry

 Primary Outcome postural balance Prior to intervention and after a 12-week follow-up period

-Secondary Outcome strength and pain Prior to intervention and after a 12-week follow-up period
+Secondary Outcome strength, pain, proprioception and performance Prior to intervention and after a 12-week follow-up period

 RECRUITMENT CENTRES